-Other investment income, primarily derived from private equity and private real estate partnership investments, decreased by \$8,943,000 (14.0%) to \$55,094,000 in the current fiscal year.
-This decrease was attributed to a slowdown of partnership distributions during the current fiscal year.
+Other investment income, primarily derived from private equity and private real estate partnership investments, decreased by \$5,619,000 or 10.2%, as the rate of partnership distributions slowed during the current fiscal year.

-LACERS earns additional investment income by lending the securities to borrowers through its custodian bank.
-The borrowers provide cash or noncash collateral to LACERS custodian bank.
-To earn income for LACERS, the custodian bank invests the cash collateral pledged by borrowers on behalf of LACERS in short-term fixed-income securities.
+LACERS earns additional investment income by lending its securities to borrowers through its custodian bank.
+To earn income for LACERS, the custodian bank invests cash collateral pledged by borrowers on behalf of LACERS in short term fixed income securities.
 LACERS also generates income from fees paid by borrowers that pledge non-cash collateral.
-In the reporting year, LACERS securities lending income (net of expense) decreased by \$883,000 (11.3%) from a year ago due to lower borrower demand for securities held in the LACERS portfolio.
+In the current fiscal year, LACERS securities lending income (net of expense) decreased by \$780,000 or 11.2%, from a year ago due to lower borrower demand for securities held in LACERS portfolio.

-Investment management fees, expenses, and investment related administrative expenses increased by \$6,092,000 (8.5%) from the prior fiscal year.
+Total investment management fees, expenses, and investment related administrative expenses increased by \$5,986,000 or 7.7% from the prior year.
 This increase corresponded with the increase in the fair value of LACERS investments over the fiscal year.

-Net Increase (Decrease) in Fiduciary Net Position - Deductions from Fiduciary Net Position
+Net Increase in Fiduciary Net Position - Deductions from Fiduciary Net Position

-The following table and graphs provide information related to the deductions from fiduciary net position for the fiscal years ended June 30, 2018 and 2017 (dollars in thousands):
+The following table and graphs provide information related to the deductions from fiduciary net position for the fiscal years ended June 30, 2019 and 2018 (dollars in thousands):